crownengine/crown/docs/rendering/materials.rst

 Click the folder icon next to the material's name to open the Material Chooser and pick the desired material from the list.

-You can also assign materials programmatically at runtime via the :ref:`RenderWorld` Lua API.
+You can also assign materials programmatically at runtime via the :ref:`RenderWorld <lua_render_world>` Lua API.

 Modifying Material properties
 =============================

-Once a material is assigned, you can modify its properties dynamically from Lua scripts using the :ref:`Material` API.
+Once a material is assigned, you can modify its properties dynamically from Lua scripts using the :ref:`Material <lua_material>` API.